Can CBD Help with General Anxiety Disorder

 Learn all about CBD and schizophrenia or psychosis here.

 It shows that the underlying endocannabinoid system is governed with "balancing" brain signaling for CBD to have this effect.

-Remember that the net result of brain injury, inflammation or genetic variations with general anxiety disorder is irregular signalling (not enough GABA, not enough serotonin in specific areas, etc).
+Remember that the net result of brain injury, inflammation or genetic variations with general anxiety disorder is irregular signaling (not enough GABA, not enough serotonin in specific areas, etc).

 The ability of CBD to boost this balancing mechanism is fascinating.

-What about actual brain structure?
+What about the actual brain structure?
 That's a long term consideration with GAD.